 In 2013, the Stormwater Utility Fee was reduced to \$4.00 per ERU, with commercial being prorated per property size.
 The City of Asotin entered into an Interlocal Agreement with Asotin County to manage the Stormwater Program.
 In 2013, Resolution #2013-508 the City applied and accepted a grant from the State of Washington Department of Ecology Funds for \$172,000.00 for the Second Street Stormwater Project.
+This project was completed in 2015.

 Also in 2013, The City identified a chronic drainage problem on Second Street in Asotin between Highway 129 and Harding Street.
 The City received a \$120,000.00 grant from the State of Washington Department of Ecology Funds for the Second Street Municipal Stormwater Capacity Grant Program.
 Resolution #2013-509 will allow funding to create a study and planning project.
 There is a zero percent match for the city.
+This project was completed in 2015.